GAS Public Awareness

 Buried gas piping should be:

-Repaired if any unsafe condition is discovered, or the flow of gas should
+- Repaired if any unsafe condition is discovered, or the flow of gas should be shut off

 Natural Gas Appliance Safety